thehapax/bitshares.foundation/accounting.md

 ## Escrow Worker Procedure

-The procedure of dealing with a worker proposal and its payment (if the shareholders approve the worker) is as follows.
+The procedure of dealing with a worker proposal and its payment (if the BTS holders approve the worker) is as follows.

 1. The worker pay is obtained through the `workers.bitshares.foundation` account which has created the workers on the blockchain to begin with.
 2. Then, the BTS are traded into USD in that account.
 3. Afterwards, USD are transferred into escrow by `bitshares.foundation`.
 4. Freelancers that applied for the worker/job get paid through `bitshares.foundation` with bitUSD (or possibly other bitassets)

-It is important to remark that funds that are in `workers.bitshares.foundation` are owned by the BitShares shareholders and not technically owned by the foundation.
+It is important to remark that funds that are in `workers.bitshares.foundation` are owned by the BTS holders and not technically owned by the foundation.

 In order to keep track of which worker has obtained how many BTS (in the `workers.bitshares.foundation` account), we make use of sub accounts where possible (see below).
 These sub accounts only appear in the accounting and are not reflected on the blockchain.
 After a worker has complete, we will thus be able to directly say how many BTS have been obtained from reserves, how many have been used to obtain USD and how many are to be returned to the reserves.